 We’ve attempted to outline the values that guide our philanthropy, though we remain uncertain on some fundamental questions.
 But we don’t believe we need to resolve such questions fully to take action.

-Prior to beginning to operate independently in June 2017, the Open Philanthropy Project was originally incubated as a partnership between the foundation Good Ventures and the charity evaluator GiveWell.
+Prior to beginning to operate independently in June 2017, the Open Philanthropy Project was originally incubated as a partnership between the foundation Good Ventures and GiveWell.
 Both groups have their own statements of values that continue to inform our work: